Wash. Co election officials prioritizing accessibility for 2020 elections

 WASHINGTON COUNTY, Ark.
-(KFTA) — The Washington County election officials are making sure polling places are accessible for everyone for the upcoming 2020 elections.
+(KNWA) — The Washington County election officials are making sure polling places are accessible for everyone for the upcoming 2020 elections.

 Improved signs, ramps and horse stall mats will be purchased to make sure all 46 polling places in the county are in compliance with the American with Disabilities Act.